North American B-25 Mitchell: Use as a gunship

 A view of a B-25G shows the midship location of dorsal turret.

-In antishipping operations, the USAAF had an urgent need for hard-hitting aircraft, and North American responded with the B-25G.
-In this series, the transparent nose and bombardier/navigator position was changed for a shorter, hatched nose with two fixed .50 in (12.7 mm) machine guns and a manually loaded 75 mm (2.95 in) M4 cannon.
+Seeking to expand its anti-shipping operations, the USAAF had an urgent need for hard-hitting aircraft, leading to NAA responding with the B-25G.
+In this series, the transparent nose and bombardier/navigator position was changed to a shorter, hatched nose with two fixed .50 in (12.7 mm) machine guns and a manually loaded 75 mm (2.95 in) M4 cannon.

-The B-25H series continued the development of the gunship version.
-NAA Inglewood produced 1000.
-The H had even more firepower; most replaced the M4 gun with the lighter T13E1, designed specifically for the aircraft, but 20-odd H-1 block aircraft completed by the Republic Aviation modification center at Evansville had the M4 and two-machine-gun nose armament.
+The B-25H series continued the development of the gunship version, of which, NAA Inglewood produced 1,000.
+The B-25H had even more firepower; most replaced the M4 gun with the lighter T13E1, designed specifically for the aircraft, but 20-odd H-1 block aircraft completed by the Republic Aviation modification center at Evansville had the M4 and two-machine-gun nose armament.
 The 75 mm (2.95 in) gun fired at a muzzle velocity of 2362 ft/s.
 Due to its slow rate of fire (about four rounds could be fired in a single strafing run), relative ineffectiveness against ground targets, and the substantial recoil, the 75 mm gun was sometimes removed from both G and H models and replaced with two additional .50 in (12.7 mm) machine guns as a field modification.